 Once you’re ready to make your pasteles, you’ll need to thaw it two days prior.
 One day is actually for thawing the masa.
 You need to drain the masa in a nut bag or cheesecloth bag for an hour on day two.
 This will extract excess water that may have accumulated during freezing.
 The masa will be liquidy without straining, and as a result, the cooked pasteles will be mushy and bland.

-What are Pasteles traditionally wrapped in?
+What kind of paper are Pasteles wrapped in?

 Okay, Friend!
 We’re almost there.
 I told you this was an intensive post.
 Hang in there!